 * Most of our tastings on this route take place in a beautiful vaulted wine cellar and we must descend (and later climb) one flight of stairs.
 It's a beautiful space, but not ideal for guests with concerns about mobility.
 If you'd prefer to avoid any stairs, we suggest the North Marais or Saint-Germain tour.

 THE LEFT BANK IN PHOTOS

 Small group tours are capped at eight guests, and tickets are priced at €125 per person, including generous tastings.

 Our tours are led in English by passionate (and vaccinated) food and wine experts and last approximately 3.5 hours.
 You can plan to walk and stand for approximately two hours, with a seated tasting near the end of the tour.
 Please let us know about any mobility issues in advance by sending an email to firstname.lastname@example.org

 We’ll send you the exact meeting point upon booking, but you can plan to finish near the Luxembourg Gardens.

 We'll be tasting wine along with our cheeses and breads while seated in a wine shop.
 Water will also be available.
 Discounts are unfortunately not available on small group tours for those who don't drink wine, because we're opening bottles whether you indulge or not.
 We're also happy to organize a private tour without wine for anyone interested.

-A refund of 75% is available for those who cancel with at least 48 hours advance notice.
-No refund will be available for those who cancel with less than 48 hours notice.
+A 100% refund is available for those who cancel with at least 48 hours advance notice.
+No refunds will be given for clients who cancel with less than 48 hours notice, or arrive more than 20 minutes late without calling, or don’t show up at all (no-shows).
 Our tours run rain or shine.
-Clients who arrive more than 20 minutes late without calling or who don’t show up at all (no-shows) will be treated as last-minute cancellations and only the unspent tasting fee will be refunded.